-Bulbs are easy to grow and are ideal for bringing colour to beds, borders and containers.
-Courtesy of our Jack from the London branch, here are our top tips for planting bulbs!
+Bulbs are easy to grow and are ideal for bringing colour to beds, borders and containers - read on for our top tips for planting bulbs!

 Where to Plant Bulbs

 Most bulbs need good drainage; we recommend using bulb fibre or multipurpose compost for containers.
 If you’re planting your bulbs in beds or borders (particularly in dense London clay) it’s often necessary to add compost and/or grit.

 The RHS recommend groups of around 5 or 6, and at least 25-30 bulbs to create an impressive display.

 How you lay out your bulbs is totally up to you and your personal preferences.
 You may want to plant them in lines, in circles or in pretty much any design!
 For a natural planting style, take handfuls of bulbs, throw them down and then plant them wherever they land.